 Cafe Racer: Donuts.
 Biscuits.
 About 10 miles out of town.
 The single best food experience in Athens.
 Believe the hype.

-Heirloom Cafe and Fresh Market: We like this farm-to-table restaurant for brunch, although I must admit I haven’t been in a while.
+Heirloom Cafe and Fresh Market: I like this farm-to-table restaurant for brunch, although I must admit I haven’t been in a while.
 Update: I went for lunch recently (5/28/22).
 The food was tasty, but the kitchen was very slow and service was not especially good.

 Tamez: Breakfast burritos.
 See above.